-Apple is having a hard time selling the iPhone XR and iPhone XS in countries such as China and India, with the US-China trade war further harming Apple's bottom line.
+Apple is having a hard time selling the iPhone XR in countries such as China and India, with the US-China trade war further harming Apple's bottom line.
 In the Summer, India sales were reported to have fallen by over 40 percent in the previous quarter.
 The advent of iPhone 11 has seen a slight shift in Apple's strategy, with the 11 and XR occupying upper mid-range rather than flagship price brackets.

-With that and hugely increased competition from budget and mid-range smartphones, it's becoming a case of when not if, Apple will do something in the low-to-mid area of the market.
-According to Nikkei, Apple is actively considering a lower-cost device, which would be based on the iPhone 8.
+With hugely increased competition from budget and cheaper mid-range smartphones, it's becoming a case of when not if, Apple will do something in the low-to-mid area of the market.
+According to Nikkei, Apple will soon debut a lower-cost device based on the iPhone 8.

 The original iPhone SE has now been discontinued, even though Apple did put a few units back on sale from its US refurbished store early in 2019.

 As far as we knew, Apple was still selling plenty of iPhone SE units even in 2018 - there was clearly still an appetite for a smaller-screen iPhone.
 And this was despite the age of the components - the hardware was similar to the iPhone 6S from late-2015.

 So will we get a cheap iPhone to replace the SE - and slot in beneath the iPhone XR?

 - Design based on iPhone 8?

 - Touch ID still on the cards

 Although Apple is keen on moving completely towards Face ID, it's still the case that many users are very happy with Touch ID and it's this that a new entry-level handset would use.
 All the suggestions point towards the based on the iPhone 8 screen size of 4.7-inches.